 Based on the clinical data we have generated to date, we believe that ARO-151 is uniquely suited to address unmet needs in psoriasis and has the potential to treat this condition without the use of high-potency steroids, with a favorable tolerability profile, and with the ability to administer chronically and in all anatomical areas.
-We intend to initiate a Phase 3 program for ARQ-151 in the first half of 2020, which will include two registrational Phase 3 studies in plaque psoriasis, including intertriginous psoriasis.
-We plan to develop ARO-151 under the Section 505(b)(1) pathway for marketing approval.
+We held a positive End-of-Phase 2 Meeting with the FDA in October 2019, and have initiated a Phase 3 program for ARO-151, including two registrational Phase 3 studies in plague psoriasis, including intertriginous psoriasis.
+We plan to develop ARQ-151 under the Section 505(b)(1) pathway for marketing approval.